pbojinov/request-ip/README.md

 ## How It Works

-**request-ip** looks for two specific headers in the request and falls back to `req.connection.remoteAddress`.
+**request-ip** looks for three specific headers in the request and falls back some defaults if they do not exist

 The following is the order we use to determine the user ip from the request.

 1. `X-Client-IP`
-2. `X-Forwarded-For` header may return multiple IP addresses in the format: "client IP, proxy 1 IP,proxy 2 IP", so we take the the first one.
+2. `X-Forwarded-For` header may return multiple IP addresses in the format: "client IP, proxy 1 IP, proxy 2 IP", so we take the the first one.
+3. `X-Real-IP`
-3. `req.connection.remoteAddress`
+4. `req.connection.remoteAddress`
+5. `req.socket.remoteAddress`
+6. `req.connection.socket.remoteAddress`

+## Use Case

+Getting a user's IP for geolocation.

 ## Dependencies

 None

 ## Release Notes

+0.0.4

+* add support for X-Real-Ip
+* bug fixes

 0.0.3